25 Beautiful Examples of “Coming Soon” Pages

 Usually when you say “hello” right off the bat, it gives off a friendly vibe, and despite the dark background, this page gives that endearing feeling.
 The bright highlight colors help emphasize that point, as well as the arrow and dotted lines.

 I like the hovering logo – it creates a sort of 3D look, which gives the page a little more dimension.
 Also, what makes this site interesting is that when you hover over the logo and Twitter icon with your mouse, it displays more information.
 (Learn how to create 3D text via this tutorial).

 The brightly colored quirky illustration gives a good sense of what the style of work could be, or at the very least, gives a fun laidback feel.
 The sign that says, “summer” integrated into the illustration gives a hint as to when the website will launch.

 This website has a very nice clean and simple look.
 I like the Asian-inspired style, with the tree/plant on the right and the black, white and red color scheme.
 It gives the “coming soon” page a nice sense of simplicity.

 This is a successful illustrated “coming soon” web page.
 This site pours out a peaceful and calming character with the green colors and the white dove.

-I like the sketchy-style of this soon-to-launch page.
-Not only is it a fun layout, but it is also useful, with the “be updated” web form mixed in to the design.
+I like the sketchy style of this soon-to-launch page.
+Not only is it a fun layout, but it is also useful, with the “be updated” mixed into the design.
 This “coming soon” page gives you ways of keeping in touch, by including Twitter and email options into the composition.